Violence makes ICRC move some foreign staff out of Syria

 That decision, taken on Wednesday, reflected a tense security situation and lack of respect for Red Crescent staff, structures and ambulances, he said.

 The Red Crescent's other 17 branches scattered throughout the battered country continue to operate, he said.
-Five of the organization's aid workers have been killed in the conflict.
+Five of the organisation's aid workers have been killed in the conflict.

 (Reporting by Stephanie Nebehay; Editing by Mark Heinrich)